andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.14 Address

-When the keyword parameter address is True, USA/CA street and postal addresses are preserved; otherwise they are removed.
+When the keyword parameter `address` is `True`, USA/CA street and postal addresses are preserved; otherwise they are removed.
 Each component in the address is tagged according to the above street/postal address component type, as follows:

 + Postal Box        (Vocabulary.POB)
 + Street Number     (Vocabuary.STREET_NUM)